openid/OpenYOLO-Spec/common/operations.md

 To prevent automatic sign-in loops, where a user signs out and is inadvertently signed back in again automatically by a credential retrieve request, the `requireUserMediation` flag can be set to true.
 If absent from the request message, this is assumed to be false.
-When true, the provider MUST require an explicit credential selection from the user, even if only one option is available.
+When true, and one or more credentials are available, the provider MUST require an explicit credential selection from the user, even if only one option is available.
 This then gives the user the opportunity to more clearly state their intent in an account-switch scenario, by rejecting the presented credential and entering an account creation or manual sign-in flow.

 In response to a credential request, the credential provider can either: